Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Introduction

 As we will formally define later, a parity-check matrix is called $l$-\textit{separating} if it admits this on-demand separation for all patterns of $l$ or fewer erasures.
 It is not difficult to prove that any linear code of minimum distance $d$ has an $l$-separating parity-check matrix for any $l \leq d-1$ if there is no restriction on the number of redundant parity-check equations.
 However, to minimize overhead for implementation and reduce decoding complexity, we would like our parity-check matrix to be as small as possible.

 The $l$-\textit{separating redundancy} of a linear code $\mathcal{C}$ is the number of parity-check equations in a smallest $l$-separating parity-check matrix for $\mathcal{C}$.
 While the $l$-separating redundancy of a linear code is important in the study of error-erasure separation, it appears to be quite difficult to give a precise estimate, let alone determine the exact value.
 Indeed, the precise values are known only for a few limited cases such as for the binary extended Hamming codes with $l=1$ \cite{Abdel-Ghaffar:2008} and for maximum distance separable (MDS) codes with a few specific $l$ \cite{Abdel-Ghaffar:2013a}.
-For linear codes in general, the current best upper and lower bounds are still far apart \cite{Lie:2015,Abdel-Ghaffar:2013}.
+For linear codes in general, the current best upper and lower bounds are still far apart \cite{Liu:2018,Lie:2015,Abdel-Ghaffar:2013}.

-The purpose of this paper is to improve the estimate of the separating redundancy of a linear code through probabilistic combinatorics and design theory.
+The purpose of this paper is twofold.
+Our first objective is to improve the estimate of the separating redundancy of a linear code through probabilistic combinatorics and design theory.
 We refine both upper and lower bounds on $l$-separating redundancy that work for any linear code.
 To more sharply bound the parameter from below, we improve the simple volume bound given in \cite{Abdel-Ghaffar:2013} to one of Sch\"{o}nheim type \cite{Schonheim:1964}.
 We also give new strong upper bounds using probabilistic combinatorics.
 In addition to these, a known upper bound based on design theory is refined.
-While the design theoretic approach is not as universally strong as the probabilistic one, it is shown to give a sharper estimate than any other known bound in some cases.
-As far as the authors are aware, these are the first substantial general progress towards closing the gap between upper and lower bounds since the introduction of separating redundancy.
+While the design-theoretic approach is not as universally strong as the probabilistic one, it is shown to give a sharper estimate than any other known bound in some cases.
+As will be illustrated by numerical computations, these results collectively make a meaningful improvement to our knowledge on separating redundancy.
+As far as the authors are aware, this is the first substantial general progress towards closing the gap between upper and lower bounds since the introduction of separating redundancy.